We are ISA, the Socio-Environmental Institute

 ISA publishes "Quilombola Cultural Inventory of the Ribeira Valley"

-The publication is the result of a detailed survey of the cultural references of 16 quilombos in Vale do Ribeira.
+The publication is the result of a thorough survey of the cultural heritage of 16 quilombos in the Ribeira Valley.
 In addition to the publication, a video was also released.

 DOWNLOAD THE PUBLICATION